spikything/supermegachat/README.md

 ### `firebase deploy`

-Will deploy your latest build to the production server.
+Will deploy your latest build to the production server, which will normally be `https://your-project-id.web.app`